 - SKRUM will visit 6 schools per week, coaching and educating roughly 60 children at each school.
 Groups of 3-4 schools are identified in one area within easy traveling distance, creating the possibility of a "mini league" between schools and hopefully the formation of clubs in the future.

 - SKRUM, in partnership with the HIV/AIDS and health awareness programmes within countries throughout Africa, educates all participants in the social skills necessary for healthy and responsible living.

 - In 2012 SKRUM kicked off the SKRUM Programme in more countries within Africa where we will visit a further 200 schools and reach 12,000 young rugby players in each country.!

 - SKRUM will conduct coaching, officiating and health education courses within each country for teachers to equip them with basic rugby coaching skills.
 These coaching courses are followed up with workshops to ensure all coaches are kept informed and assessed.

 - SKRUM will conduct Rugby Coaching and Officiating Courses at Teacher Training Colleges within each country.
 This will ensure that teachers taking up their new teaching posts will have the coaching skills to coach basic rugby at schools level.

-- The programme will identify and train suitable Coach Trainers to assist in promoting the SKRUM programme.
+- The programme will identify and train suitable Coach Trainers and Youth Coaches to assist in promoting the SKRUM programme.

 At this moment in time because of SKRUM's actions, rugby is currently the fastest growing sport in Swaziland.